 Mining has always drawn controversy for its effect on the planet.
 With lithium’s use as a battery type, it has become one of the most sought after materials globally.
 The batteries have been in commercial production since 1991.
 But, since powering our portable devices to powering our electric vehicles, it has drawn a stigma.
-Many are criticising lithium and what it entails to use it for being dirty, but is this the case?
+Many are criticising the process of obtaining lithium as dirty, but is this actually the case?

 Metal extraction and production is a source of pollution.
 As a growing population, our demand is causing global consumerism to proliferate.
 Processes such as mining to expand and collect materials faster than ever before.
 However, when analysing a metal’s carbon footprint, it is important to look at its entire lifespan rather than just its beginning.

 And ultimately, we need to decrease our dependence on fossil fuels.
 Much more needs achieving to prevent global warming and climate change.
 Issues such as extreme weather events are causing devastation as reported in our daily news headlines.
 Battery storage is one way of tackling this issue head-on.
 We can become more efficient by powering our vehicles and balancing the use of renewable energy for our grids.

 The transport sector now accounts for 26% of the UK’s greenhouse gas emissions.
 Energy supplies account for 25%.
 By using lithium, we can reduce our carbon footprint and mitigate the effects of climate change.

 There are an estimated 39 million tonnes of lithium on earth, but only about a third of this is in the form that we can mine.
 About 87% of this mineable lithium is found in brine waters whilst the remaining percentage is in hard rock mineral deposits.
 The production process for brine waters is lengthy but only requires natural evaporation.
 Eventually, lithium carbonate is ready to be extracted from these evaporation pools.